Mars Pascarella Space-Dedicated Space! Jupiter

 Think our Sun is a big star?
 Think again!!

-Check the images below and refer to the description to find out more about the size of our Solar System, its objects, and the size of known stars compared to our own.
+Check the video below and refer to the description to find out more about the size of our Solar System, its objects, and the size of known stars compared to our own.

 The Solar System